demisto/content/Packs/Zoom/Integrations/Zoom/README.md

-Use the Zoom integration manage your Zoom users and meetings This integration was integrated and tested with version xx of Zoom
+Use the Zoom integration manage your Zoom users and meetings This integration was integrated and tested with version 2 of Zoom API

 ## Configure Zoom on Cortex XSOAR